balkanpy/gw2dps/README.txt

 Note for anyone playing around with the code:
-For 1.0, win32gui and win32con libraries are required.
+For 1.0, win32api, win32gui and win32con libraries are required.
 They can be downloaded by installing ActivePython, or using pip.

+pip install win32api
 pip install win32gui
 pip install win32con